 King Of Tonga

-He’s a lovely physical specimen and his form is that of a steadily improving 3yo.
+He’s a lovely physical specimen and has form that is steadily improving.
 Horses of his ilk tend not to peak until they are 5yo or 6yo so, even without any improvement, he can be racing and hopefully winning at tracks like York, Ascot and Newmarket.
-If we can eke out 5 or 7 pounds of physical improvement, as he matures, then he could make up into a horse for valuable races like the Ascot International Stakes or The Newmarket Bunbury Cup (both won in 2018 by Burnt Sugar!)
-Victoria Cup or just possibly the Royal Hunt Cup at Royal Ascot.
+If we can eke out 5 or 7 pounds of physical improvement, as he matures, then he could make up into a horse for valuable races like the Ascot International Stakes or The Newmarket Bunbury Cup (both won in 2018 by our own Burnt Sugar!)
+The Victoria Cup or just possibly the Royal Hunt Cup at Royal Ascot.

 If high class handicaps at big tracks at the very least is something you’d like to experience, then we believe this son of Dark Angel will afford you precisely this, for the next 2 or 3 seasons to come.
 The beauty of the races we have in mind for King Of Tonga, is that the prize money on offer is so good, that the day you win one, not only do you earn your purchase price back but probably your training fees too; and if you manage to pull it off twice, as we did with Burnt Sugar, a very similar purchase to King Of Tonga, then you’re in clover!
 Burnt Sugar earned £250,000 in big Handicap earnings since we purchased him; and he cost pretty much precisely the same as King Of Tonga.